androidessence/androidessence.com/_posts/2020-04-27-room-relationship-recap.md

 | Adam        | 111          | Wall Street |
 | John        | 111          | Wall Street |

-If I go into the database, it's possible that I only update one of the rows, causing the students to have different addresses:
+If we go into the database, it's possible that we only update one of the rows, causing the students to have different addresses:

 | studentName | streetNumber | streetName  |
 |-------------|--------------|-------------|
 | Adam        | 111          | Wall Street |
 | John        | 112          | Wall Street |

-Looking at the database, I have no idea which one is right.
+Looking at the database, we have no idea which one is right.
 This problem is something called an update anomaly.
 Now, if you aren't concerned about sharing information between rows, and you are just looking for a way to better structure your Room entities, then embedded properties are the perfect solution.

 If you need stronger data integrity, we need to move this information into a different entity, and create a link between the two.
 This connection between two entities is called an [entity relationship](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model).
 We're going to look at three types of relationships in this post.